eebette/bank_scrapers/README.md

 This is an API wrapper for pulling a Bitcoin wallet's holdings using the Bitcoin wallet's xpub or zpub.

-Under the hood, this is just another Selenium-based scraper that uses [Blockpath](https://blockpath.com) to do the dirty work of getting the wallet balance.
+Under the hood, this is just another Playwright-based scraper that uses [Blockpath](https://blockpath.com) to do the dirty work of getting the wallet balance.
 Unfortunately, there isn't a publicly available, non-registration API available for doing this programmatically.